 1. Baby Boomers

 In the United States of America alone, about 77 million individuals have reached retirement age, which also makes them baby boomers.
-This considerable customer segment is quickly becoming one of the most sought after and lucrative in all types of marketplace.
+This considerable customer segment is quickly becoming one of the most sought-after and lucrative in all types of marketplace.

 Boomers with time and money to spend, but with “empty nests,” are migrating back into the workforce in record numbers- often starting their businesses.
 These individuals have strong buying power within their fields of expertise.
 If you’re looking at launching a startup in any industry, this is one customer segment that carries a lot of clouts.